maddie1315/m10-hw13-curnan-madeline/README.md

 ### No outside resources were used.

-##### I did not complete transforming a promise based function to async/await, or destructuring an object.
+##### I did not complete transforming a promise based function to async/await, or destructuring an object, sorry!!